ismailof/mediacontroller_plus/README.md

         - Icon View for smaller sizes (same as in classic mediacontroller)
     - Minimum (preferred) / Maximum widths configurable
     - Display options to show/hide progressbar

-    - Drag and drop any media file to open it on the selected player (the player has to support this option)
+    - Drag and drop any media file or URL to open it
+        - on the selected player (the player has to support this option)
+        - on default application if no player selected

 As a disclaimer, it is one of my first tries on qml and plasmoids, and I just wanted to have a nicer media player applet for my panel, while keeping the most of the classic widget untouched.
 Of course, my main wish would be for this changes to be integrated in the official mediacontroller applet, which I find kind of visually simple in its current state.